Mohamed-Shahata/Stack_Linkedlist_library/README.md

 Clears the stack by deleting all nodes and freeing memory.

 - **Operation**: Iterates over the stack and deletes each node.
+- **Note**: After this change, the function does not return anything.
+It simply clears the stack, regardless of whether it was initially empty or not.

 #### 10. `bool contains(T value) const`
 Checks if a specific value is present in the stack.